Close

 Learn to differentiate between an overt narcissist and a covert narcissist here.

-Can narcissism be passed down genetically?
-Some studies have suggested that some traits of narcissism seem to be inherited.
+Studies suggest that some traits of narcissism seem to be inherited.
 While no specific “narcissism gene” has been identified, it’s widely accepted that NPD can be passed down through families.

-Which brings up the matter of nature vs. nurture.
+This brings up the issue of nature vs. nurture.
 Growing up in a household with physical and emotional dysfunction, over-protectiveness, or narcissistic parenting can also set the stage for kids to develop the disorder.
 For some, narcissistic traits can develop as a defense mechanism to growing up with family shame and feelings of inadequacy.
 Others grow up being told they are special and shielded from any accountability for their actions or wrongdoing.

 The childhood environment can also factor into someone developing narcissistic behaviors.
 A child who has grown up with trauma, is economically or socially disadvantaged, or has been repeatedly bullied by others can develop a defense of superiority as a consequence of being treated “less than” or belittled and criticized throughout their lives.